 During each series of measurements, a sound calibrator with an accuracy of 0,3 dB (class 1 as specified in IEC 60942) shall be applied to the microphone to verify the calibration of the entire measuring system at one or more frequencies over the frequency range of interest.
-The compliance of the calibrator shall be verified with the requirements of IEC 60942 once a year and the compliance of the instrumentation system with the requirements of IEC 60651 (and IEC 60804 in the case of integrating systems) at least every 2 years in a laboratory making calibrations traceable to appropriate standards.
+The compliance of the calibrator shall be verified with the requirements of IEC 60942 once a year and the compliance of the instrumentation system with the requirements of IEC 61672-1 at least every 2 years in a laboratory making calibrations traceable to appropriate standards.